A collection of links to official sites, translations, meta commentary and fun extras on Sayo Yamamoto’s dream project.

 Hungry for more?
 Try these explanations of jumps, spins, turns and steps!

-You can also check out the Handbooks for Singles and Pair Skating,
+You can also check out the Technical Handbook for Singles Skating,

 Calculate all their maximum possible scores,

 Comparing Yuri’s “Eros” performances (from episodes 3, 5, 6 and 8)

 Comparing the “Yuri on Ice” performances (from episodes 5, 7, 9 and 12)

 Victor’s and Yuri’s “Aria (Stammi vicno, non te ne andare)”

 Technical Elements – Base Values and GOEs (2017-18)